Murder of Justin Back: Trial

 The case received attention because Mosley, who used the knife to murder Back, received a sentence of life without parole because of a plea bargain, while Myers received a death sentence.
 Myers became the youngest inmate on death row in Ohio at the time.
 The murder caused proposed changes in Ohio state law to increase penalties for murder, named "Justin's Law" after Back.
-Back is buried in Miami Cemetery in Corwin, Warren County, Ohio.

-Myers was sentenced to death at 19 on October 17, 2014.
-He is currently on death row awaiting execution and is imprisoned in Chillicothe Correctional Institution.
+Myers was sentenced to death at 19 on October 16, 2014.
+He is currently on death row awaiting execution and is imprisoned in Ross Correctional Institution.
 Mosley was sentenced to life in prison on November 14, 2014.
-He is imprisoned in Ross Correctional Institution.
-The two prisons are across the street from one another in the same town, Chillicothe.
+He is imprisoned in London Correctional Institution.

 Media coverage

 The case also received international coverage with the BBC covering it as part of a BBC Three documentary series on capital punishment in the United States - Life and Death Row - (series 2, episode 3).